Student expelled from private school after photo with rainbow shirt and cake, mom says

 The school said its code of conduct was on par with other private Christian schools in the area, and that it is "unfortunate" her mother "chose to post internal family matters on social media."

-The school's official dismissal letter, and Kimberly Alford's appeal, can be read below:
+The school's official dismissal letter, the dismissal e-mail to Kimberly Alford and Alford's appeal can be read below:

 RELATED: Kentucky Supreme Court dismisses gay pride T-shirt case